marcostabuyo/marcostabuyo.github.io/readme.md

   <h3 align="center">Marcos Tabuyo</h3>

   <p align="center">
-    hi i'm a frontend learner although i also like to do backend.
+    Hi i'm a frontend learner although i also like to do backend.
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />